Gr-10-24/nextjs-prisma-movieshop/README.md

 ### Setup

-You should only need to the following steps once or when relevant dependencies change.
+You should only need to do the following steps once or when relevant dependencies change.

 1. Copy `env-example.txt` to `.env` and update the DATABASE_URL